 '''

 Modelica.Thermal.FluidHeatFlow.Components.Pipe pipe1(useHeatPort = false);

 Modelica.Blocks.Interaction.Show.RealValue(

 number = 10, use_numberPort = not true);

 Modelica.Blocks.Math.LinearDependency linearDep(y0 = 2, k1 = 0, k2 = 2);

 model A

-import Modelica.Electrical.Machines.BasicMachines;
+import My.Library;

-extends BasicMachines.QuasiStaticDCMachines.DC_ElectricalExcited;
+extends Library.Package.ActualClass;

 end A;

 model B

 extends A;

-Boolean b = a.quasiStatic;
+Boolean b = correct;

 end B;

 '''

-The convertElement call for DC_ElectricalExcited is needed to avoid relying on base classes in the original library where DC_ElectricalExcited inherits from PartialBasicDCMachine.
-However, the inheritance among the models to convert (in this case B inherits from A) should be handled.]
+The convertElement call for ActualClass is needed to avoid relying on base classes in the original library where ActualClass inherits from PartialBase.
+However, the inheritance among the models to convert (in this case B inherits from A) should be handled.
+Note that conversion works regardless of the import of My.Library.]